Athanasiosvaris/Information-Systems-Analysis-and-Design/README.md

 # Introduction
 This project involves comparing two prominent Python scaling frameworks, Ray and Dask, for big data analysis and machine learning tasks.
 Ray and Dask are open-source frameworks designed to facilitate the parallel execution of Python code for distributed computing tasks.
 This comparison aims to evaluate their performance, scalability, and ease of use in handling large-scale data analytics and ML workloads.

+# Project Objectives
+1. Installation and Setup: Successfully install and configure Ray and Dask frameworks on local or cloud-based resources.
+2. Data Loading and Preprocessing: Generate or acquire real-world datasets and load them into Ray and Dask for analysis.
+Perform necessary preprocessing steps to prepare the data for analysis.
+3. Performance Measurement: Develop a suite of Python scripts to benchmark the performance of Ray and Dask across various data processing and ML tasks.
+Evaluate their scalability and efficiency under different workload scenarios.
+4. Comparison Analysis: Analyze and compare the performance, scalability, and ease of use of Ray and Dask based on the results obtained from the performance measurement phase.
+Identify the strengths and weaknesses of each framework for      different types of tasks and workloads.

 # Project Steps
 You need to follow the following steps in order to run the python scripts :